akabe/docker-ocaml-jupyter-datascience/README.md

 ### Standard libraries

 The OCaml standard library is too small in practical use.
-The following packages provide popular data structures, a lot of frequently-used functions such as string operations, complex iteration on collections, etc.
+The following packages provide popular data structures, a lot of frequently-used functions such as string operations, various iteration on collections, etc.

 - **[Jane Street Core](https://janestreet.github.io/)** ([GitHub](https://github.com/janestreet/core), [API](https://ocaml.janestreet.com/ocaml-core/v0.9/doc/core/Core/)) &mdash; A huge extended standard library developed by Jane Street Capital.
 The library is actively maintained and reliable due to industrial use of Jane Street.
 Its interface is designed differently from the OCaml standard library.
 - **[Batteries Included](http://batteries.forge.ocamlcore.org/)** ([GitHub](https://github.com/ocaml-batteries-team/batteries-included), [API](http://ocaml-batteries-team.github.io/batteries-included/hdoc2/)) &mdash; A famous extended standard library compatible with the OCaml standard library.
 It is smaller than Jane Street Core, but commonly-used functions are implemented.